-7.1 Only after the equipment used to produce and deliver utilities have been qualified, the quality of steam, water, air, other inert gases, coolants etc. should be confirmed using validation principles described hereabove. following installation using the qualification steps described in section 3.
+- 7.1 The quality of steam, water, air, other inert gases, coolants etc. should be confirmed following installation using the qualification steps described in section 3. - 7.2 The period and extent of qualification should also reflect any seasonal variations, if applicable, and the intended use of the utility.